- Household Items

 Mandatory or Court-ordered Community Service for teenagers and for adults may also be completed at Daystar.

-Whether it is voluntary or mandatory community service hours that need to be completed, the volunteers must arrive and aptly perform work during the mutually agreed dates and times.
+Whether it is voluntary or mandatory community service, the volunteers must arrive on time and aptly perform work during the mutually agreed dates and times.

 Volunteer Appreciation Dinner